Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/web3-documentation/user-guide.md

 - **Static Analysis**: For custom integrations, use static analysis tools for security vulnerabilities.

 ## Conclusion
 You have gotten a solid foundation for using Uniswap!
 Start with the QuickStart, experiment safely, and explore advanced features.
 For more information, visit [Uniswap Docs](https://docs.uniswap.org) or community resources.
-Remember, DeFi involves risks—only use funds you can afford to lose.
+Remember, DeFi involves risks, only use funds you can afford to lose.